Contract Assets and Contract Liabilities

 The following table presents the net contract assets and liabilities for the electrical construction operations as of the dates indicated:

-The following table presents the changes in the net contract assets and liabilities for the electrical construction operations for the twelve months ended December 31, 2018:
+The following table presents the changes in the net contract assets and liabilities for the electrical construction operations for the three months ended March 31, 2019:

-For the year ended December 31, 2018, $166,000 of the total revenue recognized in the current period was attributable to the contract liability billings in excess of costs and estimated earnings on uncompleted contracts’ balance as of December 31, 2017.
+For the three months ended March 31, 2019, $939,000 of the total revenue recognized in the current period was attributable to the contract liability billings in excess of costs and estimated earnings on uncompleted contracts’ balance as of December 31, 2018.

-The Company’s significant accounting policies are detailed in note 1, changes to the Company’s accounting policies as a result of adopting the new revenue standard are discussed below.
+The Company’s significant accounting policies are detailed in “Note 1: Organization and Summary of Significant Accounting Policies” within Item 8 of the Company’s Annual Report on Form 10-K for the year ended December 31, 2018.
+The Company’s accounting policies as a result of adopting the new revenue standard are discussed below.

 To determine the proper revenue recognition method for contracts for electrical construction services, the Company evaluates whether two or more contracts should be combined and accounted for as one single contract and whether the combined or single contract should be accounted for as more than one performance obligation.
 This evaluation requires significant judgment and the decision to combine a group of contracts or separate the combined or single contract into multiple performance obligations could change the amount of revenue and profit recorded in a given period.
 For most of the contracts, the Company provides a significant service of integrating a complex set of tasks and components into a single project or capability.
 Hence, the entire contract is accounted for as one performance obligation.
 However, less likely, if a contract is separated into more than one performance obligation, the Company allocates the total transaction price for each performance obligation in an amount based on the estimated relative stand-alone selling prices of the promised goods or services underlying each performance obligation.